 Yes, the Faculty of Economics and Management can award up to 6 ECTS points per study level (Bachelor/Master) for basic or further military training.
 The procedure for obtaining these credits is published in the Guide to Extracurricular Activities.
 The final decision in respect of credits is made by the academic student advisors (studienberatung-wf). @ unilu.ch

 Yes.
 Students who are enrolled at another Swiss university may attend courses at the Faculty of Economics and Management (WF) at the University of Lucerne and earn ECTS credits.
-External students may attend a maximum of two courses per semester.
-There is currently no fee for attending individual courses.
-You will find an overview and further information about courses in the Course Catalogue.
+Information on this can be found under Courses.

 Degree course planning

 The bachelor degree is basically designed as a full-time course, i.e. we do not offer special evening or weekend tuition for part-time students.
 That does not exclude students from holding part-time jobs.
 Depending on the time taken up by such activities, students may envisage an extended period of study.
 There is no need to make a special application if you wish to study on a part-time basis, the semester fees are the same as for full-time students.
 For the Bachelor's programme we offer a Model curricula part-time over 8 semesters.

 - We generally recommend that new students begin their studies in the autumn semester.
 The reasons for this are the courses, some of which build on each other, and the extensive introductory course at the beginning of the autumn semester.

 - We recommend the start in spring semester for students who already have previous knowledge and wish to change university or field of study.

 - The Master's programme can also be started in the spring semester.
 As there are fewer compulsory courses in the Master's programme, it is easier to start in the spring semester than in the Bachelor's programme.